ibm-cloud-docs/CDN/how-to-https.md

 * Challenge URL: `http://cdn.example.com/.well-known/acme-challenge/examplechallenge-fileobject`
 * Challenge Response: `examplechallenge`

-#### Apache Configuration
+#### Apache configuration
 {: #apache-configuration}

+To configure Apache, follow these steps:

-  * **Step 1:** Log in to the machine running the Apache2 server.
+1. Log in to the machine running the Apache2 server.

-  * **Step 2:** Create the challenge response file for the challenge response under `.well-known/acme-challenge/` in the directory for your website content.
+2. Create the challenge response file for the challenge response under `.well-known/acme-challenge/` in the directory for your website content.
 The default location for Apache2 website content is `/var/www/html/`.
 For this example, the challenge response would be placed in the `/var/www/html/.well-known/acme-challenge/` directory.

       ```
       mkdir -p /var/www/html/.well-known/acme-challenge
       printf "examplechallenge" > /var/www/html/.well-known/acme-challenge/examplechallenge-fileobject
       ```

-  * **Step 3:** If needed, open your Apache2 server configuration file. `/etc/apache2/apache2.conf` and `/etc/apache2/sites-enabled/` are the default locations for configuration files.
+3. If needed, open your Apache2 server configuration file. `/etc/apache2/apache2.conf` and `/etc/apache2/sites-enabled/` are the default locations for configuration files.

-  * **Step 4:** If needed, add your CDN domain as an additional **ServerAlias** to the virtual host for your origin.
+4. If needed, add your CDN domain as an additional **ServerAlias** to the virtual host for your origin.

-  * **Step 5:** If you had to modify your Apache2 server configuration, restart the Apache2 server with minimal downtime by using the following command:
+5. If you had to modify your Apache2 server configuration, restart the Apache2 server with minimal downtime by using the following command:

       ```
       apachectl -k graceful
       ```

-  * **Step 6:** Create an A record in your DNS between the CDN domain and the origin server's IP address.
+ 6. Create an A record in your DNS between the CDN domain and the origin server's IP address.

-#### Nginx Configuration
+#### Nginx configuration
 {: #nginx-configuration}

+To configure Nginx, follow these steps:

-  * **Step 1:** Log in to the machine running the Nginx server.
+ 1. Log in to the machine running the Nginx server.

-  * **Step 2:** Create the challenge response file for the challenge response under `.well-known/acme-challenge/` in the directory for your website content.
+ 2. Create the challenge response file for the challenge response under `.well-known/acme-challenge/` in the directory for your website content.
 The default location for Nginx website content is `/usr/share/nginx/html/`.
 For this example, the challenge response would be placed in the `/usr/share/nginx/html/.well-known/acme-challenge/` directory.
       ```
       mkdir -p /usr/share/nginx/html/.well-known/acme-challenge
       printf "examplechallenge" > /usr/share/nginx/html/.well-known/acme-challenge/examplechallenge-fileobject
       ```

-  * **Step 3:** If needed, open your Nginx server configuration file. `/etc/nginx/nginx.conf` and `/etc/nginx/conf.d/` are the default locations for configuration files.
+3. If needed, open your Nginx server configuration file. `/etc/nginx/nginx.conf` and `/etc/nginx/conf.d/` are the default locations for configuration files.

-  * **Step 4:** If needed, add your CDN domain as an additional **server_name** to the server block for your origin.
+4. If needed, add your CDN domain as an additional **server_name** to the server block for your origin.

-  * **Step 5:** If you had to modify your Nginx server configuration, restart the Nginx server with minimal downtime by using the following command:
+5. If you had to modify your Nginx server configuration, restart the Nginx server with minimal downtime by using the following command:

       ```
       nginx -s reload
       ```

-  * **Step 6:** Create an A record in your DNS between the CDN domain and the origin server's IP address.
+6. Create an A record in your DNS between the CDN domain and the origin server's IP address.

 #### Verify that this Standard method to address Domain Validation is ready for the CA
 {: #verify-that-this-standard-method-to-address-domain-validation-is-ready-for-the-ca}